ibm-cds-labs/accessing-on-premise-data-sources/README.md

-# Simple on-premise data source connectivity validation tool
+# Simple on-premises data source connectivity validation tool

 ![Bluemix Deployments](https://deployment-tracker.mybluemix.net/stats/342af0e859ee71ef16193deff87d5771/badge.svg)

-Use this utility to validate that Bluemix applications can access on-premise data sources that you've exposed using the [Secure Gateway service](https://console.ng.bluemix.net/catalog/secure-gateway) and user-provided services.
+Use this utility to validate that Bluemix applications can access on-premises data sources that you've exposed using the [Secure Gateway service](https://console.ng.bluemix.net/catalog/secure-gateway) and user-provided services.

 ![sample output](https://raw.githubusercontent.com/wiki/ibm-cds-labs/on-prem-connectivity-test-java-sample/images/BM_sample_app_output.png)

-For a quick introduction on how to configure the gateway service, set up user-provided services and prepare your on-premise environment, read [the tutorial](https://developer.ibm.com/clouddataservices/access-an-on-premises-db2-data-server-from-the-bluemix-cloud/).
+For a quick introduction on how to configure the gateway service, set up user-provided services and prepare your on-premises environment, read [the tutorial](https://developer.ibm.com/clouddataservices/access-an-on-premises-db2-data-server-from-the-bluemix-cloud/).

 This application has been pre-configured for DB2, MySQL and PostgreSQL databases.
 To configure support for other RDBMSs follow [these instructions](https://github.com/ibm-cds-labs/on-prem-connectivity-test-java-sample/wiki/Adding-support-for-additional-relational-databases).
 Note that the pre-configured application does not include the DB2 license file `db2jcc_license_cu.jar` (DB2 LUW) or `db2jcc_license_cisuz.jar` (DB2 for z/OS).
 Follow above instructions to make the appropriate library available to the application.